althras/MarkyCopyPasta/README.md

 Note - you have to save marks entered before you can see Totals in the Coursework Marks Entry page.
 You don't have to submit yet so you can still make corrections.

 While this script is running, a white & blue 'S' icon will be in your system tray.
 This program was built by Willie Poh at Hackerspace MMU's Hackathon No. 23.
-Version 1.5